Ian Lavery

 Ian Lavery (born 6 January 1963) is a British Labour Party politician who has served as Member of Parliament (MP) for Blyth and Ashington from 2024.
 He was previously the MP for Wansbeck from 2010 to 2024.
 Lavery served as the chair of the Labour Party under Jeremy Corbyn from 2017 to 2020, and was the president of the National Union of Mineworkers from 2002 to 2010.
 He is a member of the Socialist Campaign Group parliamentary caucus.

 Early life and education

-Ian Lavery was born on 6 January 1963 in Newcastle upon Tyne to parents John Robert Lavery and his wife, Patricia.
+Ian Lavery was born on 6 January 1963 in Ashington, Northumberland to parents John Robert Lavery and his wife, Patricia.
 After leaving East School, Lavery began a Youth Training Scheme before working in the construction industry.
 Following a recruitment campaign by the National Coal Board, he started work at the Lynemouth colliery in January 1980.
 In July 1980, Lavery started a mining craft apprenticeship, transferring to Ellington Colliery in 1981 and attended New College Durham, receiving a Higher National Certificate in mining engineering.